China and Thailand have both ban pork and pig product imports from Laos following the country’s first outbreak of African swine fever.

 Thailand instituted a similar ban, covering live pigs and carcasses to ensure the prevention of the disease in Thailand, according to the Thai Department of Development of Livestock.

-African swine fever is not known to transmit across species, meaning the disease is fatal to pigs but does not harm human beings.
+Asian swine flu is not known to transmit across species, meaning the disease is fatal to pigs but does not harm human beings.